galadriel-ai/contracts/contracts/README.md

 Get the [oracle address](https://docs.galadriel.com/oracle-address) from the docs and replace `<oracle address>` with the address.
-Check the available example contracts at `./contracts/contracts`
+Check the available example contracts in the [contracts](contracts) directory

 ```
 npx hardhat deploy --network [network (galadriel or localhost)] --contract [contract name] --oracleaddress [oracle_address] [space separated extra constructor args]